How Is LLM Reasoning Distracted by Irrelevant Context? An Analysis Using a Controlled Benchmark: The Dataset

 To model these interrelations, we use the directed acyclic graph (DAG), denoted as \(\mathcal{G}\), where each \textit{node} denotes a quantity (\textit{e.g.}, Bob's pens) and each \textit{edge} represents the dependency between quantities (\textit{e.g.}, Alice has one more pen than Bob).
 We name \(\mathcal{G}\) as the \textit{dependency graph}.
 We use DAG because the acyclicity ensures that no quantity depends on itself, allowing a valid solution path \(\mathcal{P}\) to be recovered via topological sort.

 This structured graph-based representation forms the foundation for controlling reasoning complexity and enables injection of irrelevant context without affecting the original solution path \(\mathcal{P}\).
 Given inputs—reasoning steps \(rs\), maximum edges \(E\) and distractor count \(m\)—we generate a DAG by sampling nodes and edges, then extract the solution path \(\mathcal{P}\) of length \(rs\) via topological sort, and finally inject \(m\) controllable distractors (\S\ref{subsec:Irrelevant_Context_Injection}).
+All GSM-DC instances are guaranteed to be well-defined and solvable~\citep{tian2025vcsearchbridginggap} with a unique solution path \(\mathcal{P}\).